Which of these machines will rule? Cricut Explore Air 2 Vs Silhouette Cameo 3 comparison

 The last subject which I will touch upon is accessories pricing.
 You always want to know what the cost of ownership is.
 Cricut accessories are the cheapest, so I consider that as the best tool.
 Silhouette is priced normally.
 If you are on the budget, Cricut is a safe bet to make.

-The price difference is minimal with less than $50 you more cutting power and cheaper accessories.
+The price difference is minimal.
 But you need a constant internet connection.
 Since Explore Air 2 isn’t the latest generation you might be interested in how it compares to the flagship model.

 First up is Cricut.
 The major disappointment is the constant internet connection.
 Even though there’s an offline IOS app that doesn’t do justice.
 And the other negative is with Cricut Design Space Software.
 It’s paid to get access to the fonts and designs there’s a monthly fee involved.